Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \begin{quote} Our [ideal] assumption was that if we redacted the protected categories such as race, the algorithm would be blind to these and thus be fair.
-However, the algorithm ended up being biased anyway [which is a breakdown]...Turns out that there was model leakage [in reality] where the algorithm latched on to neighborhood data like ZIP codes, found some weird correlations, and was discriminating based on that...the seam here was the mismatch between what we expected around how blinding the algorithm would make it fairer and how it actually worked in use... if we were aware of the mismatch, then it'd have helped us not just explain why the bias existed but also help our users address the AI's flaws.
+However, there was model leakage [breakdown in reality] where the algorithm latched on to ZIP codes, made weird correlations, and was discriminating based on that...if we're aware of the seam of model leakage, then it'd have explained why the bias existed.
 (P03) \end{quote}

-This example illustrate the depth of transfer.
+This example illustrates the depth of transfer.
 The fact that all participants “were able to do the transfer exercise in a limited time is a testament to ease of adoption of the process” (P25).